moonlight-stream/moonlight-qt/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 If the issue is related to video glitching or poor quality, please include screenshots.

+**Affected games**
+List the games you've tried that exhibit the issue.
+To see if the issue is game-specific, try streaming Steam Big Picture with Moonlight and see if the issue persists there.

 **Moonlight settings (please complete the following information)**
 - Have any settings been adjusted from defaults?
 - If so, which settings have been changed?